devlbolivar/100-days-of-code/r1-log.md

 ### R1D4

 Day 4 #100DaysOfCode #Challenge Today I created the grid for a calendar, it's already dynamic getting the current month and day.
 I also applied some styles

+### R1D5
+Day 5 #100DaysOfCode Today I worked with the days' labels and the calendar header. #ReactJs